ArturMarcinkowski/charity/README.md

 ## Charity
-This project was made using Spring Framework 2.1.4.
+This project was made using Spring Framework 2.1.4 (incl.
+Spring Boot, Spring Security, Spring Email).

 ## StartUp
 You need charity-data schema in your databse to run this project.